LONDON - BATH - YORK - LAKE DISTRICT - EDINBURGH, SCOTLAND

 Honolulu, HI 96822.

 May 2-24, 2018 Leisurely tour visiting: London, Bath, York, Lake District and Edinburgh, and in Ireland exploring the rural west and southern shores, visiting Galway, Connemara, Kilarney, Dingle, Kinsale and Dublin.
-You could do the UK only, with a $1,999 reduction in price per person, flying home from Edinburgh.

 LONDON Day 3,4,5: We shall have three days to explore the capital city in all its grandeur, with an ambitious look at some of the most interesting highlights of London.
 Come along with us on a comprehensive walk through some of the most interesting parts of town.
 We will walk through the heart of town in Piccadilly Circus, St. James, Leicester Square, and Trafalgar Square.
 This will bring us through grand examples of the finest urban architecture, and into many fine shops along the way.
 Afterwards there are various choices: for the art lovers, a visit to the National Gallery, right next to our hotel, and the British Museum would be very rewarding.
 For the shoppers, an expedition to Oxford Street and Bond Street is in order.